microsoft/WPF-Samples/Events/RoutedEventHandling/README.md

+---
+languages:
+- csharp
+products:
+- windows-wpf
+page_type: sample
+name: "Routed Event Handling Sample"
+description: "This example shows you how bubbling routed events work, and how to write an event handler for a routed event."
+---

 # Routed Event Handling Sample
 This example shows you how bubbling routed events work, and how to write an event handler for a routed event.